jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ## Use of language

 ### Use clear, precise language and avoid metaphors & ambiguous terms
-* Autistic users want information to ## delivered in concise and “to the point” manner.
+* Autistic users want information to be delivered in concise and “to the point” manner.

 ## Use of language